AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 The class reads a structured haiku about photosynthesis that includes specific scientific vocabulary.
 Learners must write the prompt that they believe created it.
 They quickly realise that simply typing 'write a poem about plants' does not work.
 They must refine their prompt to specify the poetic form, the exact biological process, and the required terminology, demonstrating comprehension of the subject matter.
 The teacher assesses the deduced prompts.

-The Prompt-Feedback Loop: How Students Think Better with AI
+The Prompt-Feedback Loop: How Learners Think Better with AI

 Common Misconceptions